esojas/AntoniusJoseArvianoSundoro-2702357932-B4CC-WADS_Week1/README.md

 - Designing navigation menus and user interfaces
 - Testing web applications
 - Reviewing and writing codes for websites, basically JavaScript, HTML, or XML

+An image of a person infront of a computer